Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model

-In order to forecast the ability of \Euclid to improve upon the sensitivity of the null tests mentioned in \Cref{sec:tests} we rely on mock data based on a priori known fiducial cosmologies, which we will now briefly describe.
-In particular, we will use the $\Lambda$CDM model, the CPL model ($w_0w_a$CDM) and the \lltb model to create simulated data sets for both the SNe and the BAO measurements based on the \Euclid specifications.
+In order to forecast the ability of \Euclid to improve upon the sensitivity of the null tests mentioned in \Cref{sec:tests}, we relied on mock data based on a priori known fiducial cosmologies, which we briefly describe.
+In particular, we used the $\Lambda$CDM model, the CPL model ($w_0w_a$CDM), and the \lltb model to create simulated data sets for the SNe and the BAO measurements based on the \Euclid specifications.